misol1/cmdgfx/README.md

 Both 'xflip' and 'yflip' are normally 0.
 Set 'xflip' to 1 to flip the image horizontally, and set 'yflip' to 1 to flip the image vertically.

-Specify 'w' and 'h' (width and height) to scale the image to the given width and height, or specify p to scale based on percentage.
+Specify 'w' and 'h' (width and height) to scale the image to the given width and height, or specify p to scale based on percentage (also see last parameter).
 Negative values are not allowed.

+If only the first of 'w' and 'h' was set, the value is used as percentage by default.
+Specify 'W' to mean height aspect ratio corrected by width(value means width), and 'H' to to mean width aspect ratio corrected by height(value means height).

 ### Box